jokermonn/permissions4m/README_EN.md

 # [中文](https://github.com/jokermonn/permissions4m/blob/master/README.md)|ENGLISH #

 # Permissions4M #
-Permissions for M,which is based on the secondary development of hongyangAndroid [MPermissions](https://github.com/hongyangAndroid/MPermissions),and applies Compile-time annotations,so it is more effective than Run-time annotationss.Conpared to the former version,this one improves as follows:
+Permissions for M,which is based on the secondary development of hongyangAndroid [MPermissions](https://github.com/hongyangAndroid/MPermissions), and applies Compile-time annotations, so it is more effective than Run-time annotationss.
+Compared to the former version, this one improves as follows:

 - java8 supported
 - multi permission requests, synchronously
 - multi callbacks supported, clean code
 Official doc for permission requests ：[Runtime Permissions](https://developer.android.google.cn/training/permissions/requesting.html)

-#Dependencies#
+# Dependencies #

 ## Jitpack Dependencies ##